sarthakagrawal927/story-plots/Chapters/README.md

 ## 1) Butterfly flapped its wings - Intro

 The girl (Samantha) will accidentally come into the future.
 Her brief history and the lecture scene.
+Fast forward multiple years or show their college life.

+## 2) First Contact

+The AI will murder someone, creating a massive scene.

 ## X) The origin - Backstory of villain